gkovacs/chromeos-keyboards/README.md

 5. Go to chrome://settings/languages.
 6. Add the keyboard Colemak with Shortcuts or QWERTY with Shortcuts
 7. Select keyboard layout  Colemak with Shortcuts or QWERTY with Shortcuts

-## Keyboard Layouts

-### colemakshortcuts

-This input method adds the Colemak keyboard layout to ChromeOS.
-The Colemak layout is described at https://colemak.com/ .
-The procedure for adding a keyboard layout to ChromeOS and using it is described in the installation section.

-This keyboard layout will be Colemak when typing letters.
-It will keep the shortcut keys (ie ctrl+f) as QWERTY however.
-Additionally, if you disable the Alt key, then it will create some additional combinations with the Alt key, which are described in the shortcuts section.

-This provides the Colemak keyboard layout with various shortcuts

-### qwertyshortcuts

-This provides the QWERTY keyboard layout with various shortcuts

 ## Shortcut list